saimj7/Action-Recognition-in-Real-Time/README.md

 <p>- Predictions alert -</p>
 </div>

-- In case of false positivies, make sure to optimize the threshold and total_frames (for mail) parameters to further narrow down the predictions.
+- In case of severe false positivies, make sure to optimize the threshold and positive_frames parameters to further narrow down the predictions.
 Please refer config.
 ```
 Threshold = 0.50
 if pred >= Threshold: